jlperona-teaching/ecs390-spring19/syllabus/syllabus.md

 The course is graded on a Satisfactory / Unsatisfactory (S/U) basis.
 There are 30 points possible, described in more detail in the sections below.
-You need at least 80% of the points possible to get an S, as is typical of S/U classes at UC Davis.
+You need at least 80% of the points possible to get an S, as is typical of S/U classes at UC Davis, which means you can miss 6 points.
 Thus, if you end up missing a class or assignment once, don't worry about it.

 A brief breakdown is below: